 Emphasizing your most recent, relevant experience is an excellent rule of thumb to avoid creating an unbalanced resume.
-Give less real estate to jobs that go farther back into your past, especially if they add no value to your current job target.
+Give less real estate (resume space) to jobs that go farther back into your past, especially if they add no value to your current job target.

 If your most significant professional experience regarding accomplishments happened quite a while ago, you would still want to highlight this experience.